Jezebel1990/piano/README.md

 # Play Piano
-Welcome, this project is a Landing page of a piano.
+Welcome, this project is a Landing page of a virtual piano.